ujjol1234/E-Commerce_App/README.md

 # UjStore - Android E-Commerce App

-A modern Android e-commerce application for shoes built with **Jetpack Compose** and following **MVVM architecture pattern**.
+A modern Android e-commerce application built with **Jetpack Compose** and following **MVVM architecture pattern**.
 The app provides a seamless shopping experience with features like product browsing, cart management, and user profiles.

 ## 📱 Features